kovacsb1/stacking-survival-classifier/README.md

 * `max_sample_size`, an int, the maximum number of censored values to use in risk sets

-So for example, instanciating the class using a 2 layer nerual network as a base classifier can be done by the following call:
+So for example, instantiating the class using a 2 layer neural network as a base classifier can be done by the following call:
  ```python
  clf = StackingClassifier(model_name="neural_network", model_args={"hidden_layer_sizes":(2,)})
  ```